Best OBS Studio Settings for Live Streaming [2024 Update]

 7. OBS Recording Settings

 Recording streaming video and audio is a handy feature that lets broadcasters re-use live-streamed content with OBS Studio.
-Accessing this tool is very easy.
-Users must simply click “Start Recording” in OBS Studio’s Controls widget, located in the lower right-hand corner.
+Easily access this tool by clicking “Start Recording” in OBS Studio’s Controls widget in the lower right-hand corner.

 OBS Studio vs. Streamlabs OBS